doged-io/doged/doc/tor.md

 # TOR SUPPORT IN BITCOIN

-It is possible to run Bitcoin ABC as a Tor onion service, and connect to such services.
+It is possible to run Dogecash as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-## How to see information about your Tor configuration via Bitcoin ABC
+## How to see information about your Tor configuration via Dogecash

-There are several ways to see your local onion address in Bitcoin ABC:
+There are several ways to see your local onion address in Dogecash:
 - in the debug log (grep for "tor:" or "AddLocal")
 - in the output of RPC `getnetworkinfo` in the "localaddresses" section
 - in the output of the CLI `-netinfo` peer connections dashboard